Exam Attempt Policy

 First-Time Examination Candidates

-There are two ways to become eligible to write the CSMLS Certification Exam for the first time.
+Initial Eligibility There are two ways to become initially eligible to write the Exam:

 If you are not currently residing in Canada, please read more information for Non-Residents of Canada.

-All Candidates who are deemed eligible to challenge the Medical Laboratory Technology exam are also eligible to challenge the Medcial Laboratory Assistant exam.
+All Candidates who are deemed eligible to challenge the Medical Laboratory Technology exam are also eligible to challenge the Medical Laboratory Assistant exam.

-If you are a recent graduate that has successfully completed a CMA accredited education program, you will be eligible to challenge the certification examination within the next twelve months.
+If you are a recent graduate that has successfully completed an accredited education program, you will be eligible to challenge the certification examination within the next twelve months.

 We will contact your educational institution on your behalf to verify that you have completed the program requirements.
 If we are unable to verify program completion, you will be required to provide to us one of the following at your own cost:

-- a notarized copy of certificate and/or transcript confirming successful completion of a CMA accredited training program; or
+- a notarized copy of certificate and/or transcript confirming successful completion of an accredited training program; or

 - a verification of successful program completion (transcript and/or diploma) to be sent to the CSMLS directly from your educational institution